Sustainable design: Sustainable architecture

-Green Design
+Green design

 Green design has often been used interchangeably with environmentally sustainable design.
 It is the practice of creating structures by using environment friendly processes.
 There is a popular debate about this with several arguing that green design is in effect narrower than sustainable design, which takes into account a larger system.
 Green design focuses on the short-term goals and while it is a worthy goal, a larger impact is possible using sustainable design.
 It is included in the process of creating a sustainable design.
 Another factor to be considered is that green design has been stigmatized by popular personalities such as Pritzker Architecture Prize winner Frank Gehry, but this branding hasn't reached sustainable design.
 A large part of that is because of how environmentally sustainable design is generally used hand in hand with economically sustainable design and socially sustainable design.
 Finally, green design is although unintentionally, often associated only with architecture while sustainable design has been considered under a much larger scope.

-Engineering Design
+Engineering design

-Sustainable engineering is the process of designing or operating systems such that they use energy and resources sustainably, in other words, at a rate that does not compromise the natural environment, or the ability of future generations to meet their own needs.
+Sustainable engineering involves designing or operating systems to use energy and resources at a rate that does not exceed the environment's capacity to regenerate them.
+The objective is to meet current needs without compromising the ability of future generations to meet their own.
+Applications include water supply, waste management, pollution control, and ecological restoration.

-Common engineering focuses revolve around water supply, production, sanitation, cleaning up of pollution and waste sites, restoring natural habitats etc.

-Sustainable Interior Design
+Sustainable interior design

 Achieving a healthy and aesthetic environment for the occupants of a space is one of the basic rules in the art of Interior design.
 When applying focus onto the sustainable aspects of the art, Interior Design can incorporate the study and involvement of functionality, accessibility, and aesthetics to environmentally friendly materials.
 The integrated design of the indoor environment is essential and must be part of the integrated design of the entire structure.

-Goals of Sustainable Interior Design
+Goals of sustainable interior design

 Improving the overall building performance through the reduction of negative impacts on the environment is the primary goal.
 According to the Environmental Protection Agency (EPA), Americans spend approximately 90% of their time indoors, where the concentrations of some toxins and impurities are frequently two to five times higher than they are outside.
 Sustainable interior design solutions strive to create truly inspirational rooms while simultaneously enhancing indoor air quality and mitigating the environmental impact of interior design procedures.
 This requires interior designers to make ethical design choices and include environmental concerns into their work, as interiors and the environment are closely intertwined.

 Reducing consumption of non-renewable resources, minimizing waste and creating healthy, productive environments are the primary objectives of sustainability.
 Optimizing site potential, minimizing non-renewable energy consumption, using environmentally preferable products, protecting and conserving water, enhancing indoor environmental quality, and optimizing operational and maintenance practices are some of the primary principles.
-An essential element of Sustainable Building Design is indoor environmental quality including air quality, illumination, thermal conditions, and acoustic.
+An essential element of Sustainable Building Design is indoor environmental quality including air quality, illumination, thermal conditions, and acoustics.
 Interior design, when done correctly, can harness the true power of sustainable architecture.